-- 29. The definition of trafficking in persons is intended to include a range of cases where human beings are exploited by organised crime groups where there is an element of duress involved and a trans-national aspect, such as the movement of people across borders or their exploitation within a country by a trans-national organised crime group.
-The definition reads as follows: - 30.
-"Trafficking in persons" shall mean the recruitment, transportation, transfer, harbouring or receipt of persons by means of the threat or use of force or other forms of coercion, of abduction, of fraud, of deception, of the abuse of power or of a position of vulnerability or of the giving or receiving of payments or benefits to achieve the consent of a person having control over another person, for the purpose of exploitation.
-Exploitation shall include, at a minimum, the exploitation of the prostitution of others or other forms of sexual exploitation, forced labour or services, slavery or practices similar to slavery, servitude of the removal of organs."
-(Art.3).
-This is the first international instrument that provides for a broad definition encompassing various dimensions of the issue.
-Various aspects of the Protocol may be summarized as follows.
+29. The definition of trafficking in persons is intended to include a range of cases where human beings are exploited by organised criminal groups where there is an element of duress involved and a trans-national aspect, such as the movement of people across borders or their exploitation within a country by a trans-national organised crime group.
+The definition reads as follows:

+30. "Trafficking in persons" shall mean the recruitment, transportation, transfer, harbouring or receipt of persons by means of the threat or use of force or other forms of coercion, of abduction, of fraud, of deception, of the abuse of power or of a position of vulnerability or of the giving or receiving of payments or benefits to achieve the consent of a person having control over another person, for the purpose of exploitation.
+Exploitation shall include, at a minimum, the exploitation of the prostitution of others or other forms of sexual exploitation,10 forced labour or services, slavery or practices similar to slavery, servitude or the removal of organs."
+(Art.3).11 This is the first international